- June 27, 2016

 In Lew Pulsipher's Doomstar, players control alien fleets in tactical combat, using unique abilities and upgrades to gain an edge.
 Objective-based missions offer varied challenges, while skirmish mode lets you customize battles.
 With a focus on strategy and replayability, it's a thinking-player's game of space conquest.

-- The game features asynchronous multiplayer, allowing players to engage in matches at their own pace, which adds to its replayability.
+- The game features asynchronous multiplayer, allowing players to engage in matches at their own pace, which adds a unique and flexible gameplay experience.

-- The sound design and music are well-crafted, enhancing the overall gaming experience.
+- The sound design and music are well-crafted, enhancing the overall atmosphere of the game.

-- The single-player campaign is very short, essentially serving as a tutorial, which may disappoint those looking for a more substantial solo experience.
+- The single-player campaign is very short, essentially serving as a tutorial, which leaves players wanting more content and depth.

-- The user interface feels more suited for mobile devices, which may detract from the experience for PC players.
+- The user interface feels more suited for mobile devices, which may detract from the experience for players expecting a more polished PC interface.

-“The campaign mode is mostly a tutorial to get you to understand the mechanics, and while I found some of the missions to be overwhelmingly difficult, the overall experience of the campaign doesn't do the game's depth justice.”
+“The campaign mode is mostly a tutorial to get you to understand the mechanics, and quite frankly, it doesn't really deliver on its promise of being a campaign.
+Although I found some of the missions to be overwhelmingly difficult, the overall experience of the campaign doesn't do the game's depth justice.”

-“My current mission is to find the command ship before they find mine, which adds an exciting layer of strategy to every mission.”
+“My current mission is to find the command ship before they find mine (every mission).”

 “There's no story.”